apache/activemq-website/src/components/classic/documentation/activemq-classic-performance-module-users-manual.md

   <version>${activemq-version}</version>
 </plugin>
 ```
-In ActiveMQ Classic versions prior to 5.8, the artifactId was `maven-activemq-perf-plugin`.
+In ActiveMQ versions prior to 5.8, the artifactId was `maven-activemq-perf-plugin`.

 Type the following commands into separate shells (the broker line here is optional if you have a preconfigured one running):
 ```